MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

 * Higher than RAID 5 configs allow for more than 1 disk failure

 ### Intra- and Inter-Query Parallelism:
-* Parallelism typically focuses on parallelising the service of one query (that accesses block on different disks)
+* Parallelism typically focuses on parallelising the service of one query (that accesses blocks on different disks)
 * Typically, in any system there are many concurrently-executing queries
 * If we try to max out parallelism for each query, then all disks will/may be used by any single query
     * All other queries will be blocked/waiting